-In Sagacity, William Rose Benét reflects on lost love and… all the things we did not know.
-But in a larger frame, the verse exposes a riddle about how we go through life, coaxed into thinking we know much more than any of us really do.
-Take the universe as we believe we know it for example, made up of planets, solar systems, stars, galaxies, black holes, supernovas and the like, and even up close, the forests, lakes and soils we touch every day.
-We think we know most of the details, don’t we?
+In Sagacity, William Rose Benét reflected on lost love and… all the things we did not know.
+But in a larger frame, his poem exposes a puzzle about how we go through life, coaxed into believing we know more than we do.
+Take the universe as we think we know it, for example.

+It’s planets, solar systems, stars, galaxies, black holes, supernovas and the like; even up close, it’s forests, lakes and soils we touch every day.
+We know most of the details, don’t we?

 But we couldn’t be more wrong, as any card-carrying physicist can tell you.
 Yes, I know, physicists don’t carry cards.
 But they probably should, distinguishing them from amateurs… like most of us.

-Big things we don’t know and some we do
+All those big things we don’t know and some we do

 Something’s there, part of our daily life, all around and in us, influencing, affecting us and everything around us.
-But that’s all we know for sure.
+But that’s all we know.
+Something.
+Some things…

 The Bigness of Our Littleness

-Where science ventures today, there’s a vast expanse of things more distant, higher energy and larger than anything we’ve seen up close or once imagined.
-There are supernovas, solar incubators and colliding galaxies that spray explosive rainbows of energy into space, etc. None of those, strange as they are, are among the really big things we don’t know.
+There’s a vast expanse of things more distant, higher energy and larger than anything we’ve seen up close or once imagined.
+There are supernovas, solar incubators and colliding galaxies that spray explosive ripples of energy into space, etc. None of those, strange as they are, are among the really big things we don’t know.

-More mysterious is a bottomless, interior whirl of stuff — virtual or possible stuff, that is — that’s indescribably small, so small science’s most powerful instruments mostly miss it.
+More mysterious is a bottomless, interior whirl of stuff — virtual or possible stuff — indescribably small, so small our most powerful instruments mostly miss it.
 Some particles are so insubstantial they pass straight through Earth without touching anything or changing course.
 Billions of them around the clock.

-An atom’s mostly empty.
 Inside an atom’s protective shell buzz three types of particles so indefinite and distant from each other they might as well be lost in space.
 But that isn’t really abstract.
 Atoms are you and me, the stuff of us, head to toe, muscle and bone.

 Fantastic discoveries give us something else — fantastic riddles.

 Take quantum theory, the universally accepted guide for things so small you can’t see them.
 It takes a look at simple atoms, and it redefines them as weird.
 An average person — you or me — has no hope of understanding this theory resting vitally on advanced mathematics.

 All we get to consider is the big picture and hope for the best with whatever’s propping it up.
 Yet, we’re not alone in our ignorance.
 As Richard Feynman, a quantum physics pioneer conceded, “Nobody understands quantum mechanics.”

 Honest in Our Ignorance

-Let’s be honest in our ignorance.
+So, let’s be honest in our ignorance.
 Experts could tell us anything, and we’d be incapable of mounting a counter-argument.
 Most of us can’t even get the gist of how a television works.
 How are we to comprehend how countless tiny, virtual particles conjure giant suns?